-- Defined time periods.
-The safe harbors allow employers to use these time periods to predict whether an employee will qualify as full-time for shared-responsibility purposes: - Measurement period.
-Employers select a fixed three- to 12-month measurement period for determining whether an employee has averaged at least 30 hours of service per week.
+- Look Back Defined time periods.
+The look back safe harbors allow employers to use these time periods to predict whether an employee will qualify as full-time for shared-responsibility purposes: - Look Back Measurement period.
+Employers select a fixed three- to 12-month look back measurement period for determining whether an employee has averaged at least 30 hours of service per week.

 - Stability period.
-After meeting the minimum-hours threshold during the measurement period, employees must be treated as full-time regardless of actual hours worked during a subsequent "stability period," provided they remain employed. - Employees who fail to meet the minimum-hours threshold during the measurement period do not have full-time status during the stability period and will not trigger shared-responsibility penalties.
+After meeting the minimum-hours threshold during the look back measurement period, employees must be treated as full-time regardless of actual hours worked during a subsequent "stability period," provided they remain employed. - Employees who fail to meet the minimum-hours threshold during the look back measurement period do not have full-time status during the stability period and will not trigger sharedresponsibility penalties.

-- The stability period can't be shorter in duration (number of months) than its associated prior measurement period. - If an employee meets the minimum-hours threshold during the measurement period, then the ensuing stability period for coverage availability must last at least six full, consecutive calendar months. - If the employee did not meet the minimum-hours threshold, the stability period cannot be longer than the measurement period.
+- The stability period can't be shorter in duration (number of months) than its associated prior look back measurement period. - If an employee meets the minimum-hours threshold during the look back measurement period, then the ensuing stability period for coverage availability must last at least six full, consecutive calendar months. - If the employee did not meet the minimum-hours threshold, the stability period cannot be longer than the look back measurement period.

 - Optional administrative period.
-Employers may need time after the measurement period ends to decide which employees must be offered coverage during the ensuing stability period. - The safe harbor allows an optional "administrative period" between the measurement and stability periods so employers can notify employees qualifying for coverage and handle enrollment tasks. - The administrative period can't exceed 90 days or be applied in a way that imposes a gap in employees' coverage.
+Employers may need time after the look back measurement period ends to decide which employees must be offered coverage during the ensuing stability period. - The safe harbor allows an optional "administrative period" between the look back measurement and stability periods so employers can notify employees qualifying for coverage and handle enrollment tasks. - The administrative period can't exceed 90 days or be applied in a way that imposes a gap in employees' coverage.

 - Uniform periods, except between certain employee groups.
-An employer generally must apply its selected measurement and stability periods on a consistent basis to employees. - But an employer's measurement and stability periods can vary in length and/or in starting and ending dates for different specified categories of employees: - Collectively bargained versus noncollectively bargained employees , - Salaried versus hourly employees,, and - Employees located in different US states.
+An employer generally must apply its selected look back measurement and stability periods on a consistent basis to employees. - But an employer's look back measurement and stability periods can vary in length and/or in starting and ending dates for different specified categories of employees: - Collectively bargained versus noncollectively bargained employees, - Each group of collectively bargained employee covered by separate collectively bargaining agreement - Salaried versus hourly employees - Employees located in different US states.